 What makes a diamond sparkle more than another?
 Many reasons, but as we’ve said before: The most important characteristic in a diamond is the Cut!
 And diamond cut chart is what will let you know how to determine a good cut from a poor one.

-Furthermore, the fact that no two diamond stones have the same characteristics, they might look the same under a lay man’s vision, but to gem professionals, it has been stated as a fact, that no two diamond stones are alike.
+And by the way, it’s a fact that no two diamond stones have the same characteristics, they might look the same under a lay man’s vision, but to gem professionals, it has been stated as a fact, that no two diamond stones are alike.

 Purchasing a diamond is all amazing and exquisite, but it is not enough.
 You need to be equipped with enough information about the gemstone you are spending your hard earned cash on.